adammurdoch/docmatic/README.md

 Supported Inputs
 ================
-Docmatic can parse a subset of Markdown and DocBook 4.5 and 5.
+Docmatic can parse a subset of Markdown, HTML 4.01 and 5, and DocBook 4.5 and 5.
 You can also use the API to build a document programmatically.

 Note that Docmatic is a very early work-in-progress, so not much of these input formats is supported yet.